Hi,

 Not sure whether you realize it or not, but YOU ALREADY KNOW what to do.

-Pl use the RESEARCH option @ the top of this page--you will find many threads that discussed this topic earlier.
-I am sure you will find MANY ideas that suit your actual needs & situations.
+Please use the RESEARCH option at the top of this page—you will find many threads that discussed this topic earlier.
+I am sure you will find MANY ideas that suit your actual needs and situations.

-However, as HR, you also seem to have some work to do vis-a-vis the management--since you mentioned that the employees have been working since ~ 5yrs.
-Quite often--not sure if YOUR management would fall into this category--old-time employees are 'taken-for-granted' by the management.
-If this indeed is the case @ your end too, you may have to handle it with care.
+However, as HR, you also seem to have some work to do vis-a-vis the management—since you mentioned that the employees have been working for about 5 years.
+Quite often—not sure if YOUR management would fall into this category—old-time employees are 'taken-for-granted' by the management.
+If this indeed is the case at your end too, you may have to handle it with care.

-This is something that NEITHER can be ignored NOR can be presented as a big problem--neverthless it needs to be handled before it does become a problem.
-I have seen such a situation with a large Company--the management woke-up after guys started quitting in 'droves' & the First step by the management was to fire the HR Head, even though they too were 'part of the problem'.
+This is something that NEITHER can be ignored NOR can be presented as a big problem—nevertheless it needs to be handled before it does become a problem.
+I have seen such a situation with a large company—the management woke up after guys started quitting in 'droves' and the first step by the management was to fire the HR Head, even though they too were 'part of the problem'.

 TS